True Flying Fox (Epalzeorhynchos kalopterus)

-The True Flying Fox is a peaceful, lively fish when kept singly and also relatively hardy.
-They also love to swim around in the aquarium.
-Flying Foxes are generally compatible with most types of fish, including Loaches, Barbs, Danios, Tetras, and Rasboras, making them excellent community aquarium members.
-Still, you should take care when choosing the correct tank mates for your fish.
+The True Flying Fox is generally compatible with most other types of aquarium fish, including Loaches, Barbs, Danios, Tetras, and even very small Rasboras, making them excellent community aquarium members.

 |Scientific Name||Epalzeorhynchos kalopterus|